-Imple mented Partially Implemented Not Implemented Year Report Recommendation Status Impaired Veterans: A Report on the Ne Veterans Charter Permanent Impairme Allowance and Permanent Impairment 1.
-That the Minister of Veterans Affairs amends section 40 of the Canadian Forces Members and Veterans Re-establishment and Compensation Regulations to include, "other permanent and severe injury or illness that affect employment and career progression opportunities" in the definition of a permanent and severe impairment. • Supplement 2.
-That the Minister and the Department of Veterans Affairs amend relevant Permanent Impairment Allowance regulations and policy to include specific loss of earning capacity criteria to ensure alignment between the determination of the extent of impairment and the objective of the allowance. \bigotimes SEVERELY IMPAIRED VETERANS Ammend to regulation criteria character 3.
+Imple mented Partially Implemented Not Implemented Year Report Recommendation Status 2014 Supporting Severely Impaired Veterans: A Report on the New Veterans Charter Permanent Impairment Allowance and Permanent Impairment Allowance Supplement Supporting Supporting Severely IMPAIRED VETERANS SEVEREL 1.
+That the Minister of Veterans Affairs amends section 40 of the Canadian Forces Members and Veterans Re-establishment and Compensation Regulations to include, "other permanent and severe injury or illness that affect employment and career progression opportunities" in the definition of a permanent and severe impairment. • 2.
+That the Minister and the Department of Veterans Affairs amend relevant Permanent Impairment Allowance regulations and policy to include specific loss of earning capacity criteria to ensure alignment between the determination of the extent of impairment and the objective of the allowance. \Diamond 3.
 That the Minister and the Department of Veterans Affairs amend the Permanent Impairment Allowance policy and the relevant regulations so that the assignment of grade levels is based on specific criteria (including the number of working years affected) that characterize the impact of a permanent and severe impairment on loss of employment and career progression opportunities. \bigotimes 4.
-That the Minister of Veterans Affairs amends legislation to provide the Permanent Impairment Allowance and the Supplement to a survivor at the full rate for a period of one year following the death of the Veteran, if the Veteran was in receipt of the benefits at the time of death. \bigotimes 2016 Fair Compensation to Veterans and their Survivors for Pain and Suffering 1.
-That the Minister of Veterans Affairs provide compensation to Veterans and their survivors under the NVC to recognize for the non-economic effects of exceptional incapacity. \bigotimes Far coupersation For otteases and for an another set of the set of 2.
-That Veterans Affairs Canada develop new eligibility criteria for the non-economic benefit that compensates for exceptional incapacity (i.e. criteria that are not based on a specific minimum disability percentage). \bigotimes 3.
+That the Minister of Veterans Affairs amends legislation to provide the Permanent Impairment Allowance and the Supplement to a survivor at the full rate for a period of one year following the death of the Veteran, if the Veteran was in receipt of the benefits at the time of death. \Diamond 2016 Fair Compensation to Veterans and their Survivors for Pain and Suffering That the Minister of Veterans Affairs provide compensation to Veterans and their survivors under the NVC to recognize for the non-economic effects of exceptional incapacity. Ø FAS COMPRESSATION THE SUPPRISE AND THESE SUPPRISE OF 2.
+That Veterans Affairs Canada develop new eligibility criteria for the non-economic benefit that compensates for exceptional incapacity (i.e. criteria that are not based on a specific minimum disability percentage). \Diamond Processing Section (Control of Control of Co 3.
 That the Minister of Veterans Affairs amend NVC legislation and regulations to permit a single CAF member with no dependent children to designate a family member to apply for and receive the Death Benefit. Ø